 Upon completing the course, students will be able to:

-- Relate the origin of the concept of millions years as a Christian compromise position.
+- Relate the origin of the concept of millions of years as a Christian compromise position.

 - State the basic concepts behind radiometric dating methods.

-- The advanced courses are open for enrollment but build on information from the CAP 101 Foundations in Creation Apologetics course.
+- The advanced courses are open for enrollment but build on information from CAP 101 and CAP 102.
 Students are expected to have a firm grasp on presuppositional apologetics to be successful in any advanced course.